 8. Enjoy!
 We like to have ours with a little bit of quinoa

 Gut health is so important to overall health.
 It impacts how we feel and even how we think.
 Therefore, I wanted to create a recipe that supports healthy gut microbiome.
 This Probiotic Breakfast Bowl Recipe does just that!
 Not only does it contain probiotics from sauerkraut, it also contains prebiotics from cricket protein.
 (Prebiotics act as a growth catalyst for healthy gut bacteria).
 In additional to all of this great gut stuff, this Probiotic Breakfast Bowl Recipe contains 14g of protein and 7g fiber, it is low in carbs and sodium, and it is high in vitamins A, K, and B12.
 Savor your breakfast knowing you are fueling your body with MIGHTY nutrients!

 Love this recipe?
 Here are some other great ways to mix it up:

 - Potato: Add a base layer of 1/2 cup of sautéed potatoes.
 For additional color, try it with purple or sweet potatoes!
 This makes the bowl about 540 calories with 16g of protein and 10g of fiber.

 - Savory Oatmeal: Add a base layer of oatmeal.
 Try making 1 serving (1/2 cup dry) according to package.
 It’s about 525 calories with 19g of protein and 11.5g of fiber.

 - Riced Cauliflower: Cook 1 serving (3/4 cup frozen) according to package.
 This low-carb base makes the bowl only 390 calories with 16g protein and 9g fiber.

-- Additional base ideas (not tested yet): Amaranth, kamut, farro, fresh corn, cassava, or roasted butternut squash
+- Additional Base Ideas: Amaranth, kamut, farro, fresh corn, cassava, or roasted butternut squash